adamralph/minver/README.md

 Yes!
 You probably want to do this because at a point in time, on a given branch, you are working on a `MAJOR.MINOR` range, e.g. `1.0`, `1.1`, or `2.0`.
 The branch could be `master`, `develop`, a special release branch, a support branch, or anything else.

 Before you create the first tag on that branch, interim builds will use the latest tag found in the commit history, which may not match the `MAJOR.MINOR` range which the current branch represents.
-Or if no tag is found in the commit history, interm builds will have the default version `0.0.0-alpha.0`.
+Or if no tag is found in the commit history, interim builds will have the default version `0.0.0-alpha.0`.
 If you prefer those interim builds to have a version within the current range, specify the range with [`MinVerMajorMinor`](#options).
 For example:

 ```xml
 <PropertyGroup>